Ambitious156288/Recruitment-Tests/README.md

    The test clicks the **Log in** button to submit the form.

 4. **Verify success message**
+   After a successful login verify success message..

+5. **Verify redirect to '/secure' url**
-   After a successful login verify success message and url 'secure'.
+   After a successful login verify url 'secure'.